Jacob Fred Jazz Odyssey: 2004–2008

-2009 - 2013
+2009–2013

 In a March 2009 interview, Brian Haas explained:

 The lineup of Haas/Raymer/Hayes/Combs made its debut at the NYC Winter Jazz Festival on January 10, 2009 to a packed house at Kenny's Castaways in New York City.

 In early 2009, Jacob Fred formed their own record label, named Kinnara Records.
 The name Kinnara was chosen due to the members' strong identification with Buddhist and Hindu ideals.
 The half-bird, half-woman goddess Kinnara is representative of beauty, grace and accomplishment, and translates to "heavenly music" in Sanskrit.

 On July 17, 2009, JFJO announced a cluster of seven nights in which they would be opening for Phish bassist Mike Gordon.
-The tour is set to run through venues in the Midwest, New England, and Ontario.
+The tour ran through venues in the Midwest, New England, and Ontario.

 Jacob Fred Jazz Odyssey were winners of the 8th annual Independent Music Awards Vox Pop vote for best New Age Album Lil' Tae Rides Again.

-The first half of 2010 found JFJO touring both the West & East Coasts here in the States, as well as the entire month of March in Europe.
+The first half of 2010 found JFJO touring the West and East Coasts in the States, as well as the entire month of March in Europe.
 In April the band announced that they were parting ways with bassist Matt Hayes and would be bringing on Kansas City resident Jeff Harshbarger as their new double bassist.
-Harshbarger made his JFJO premier on April 17 with two consecutive performances for Record Store Day and the release of the 7" vinyl single "The Sensation of Seeing Light".
+Harshbarger made his JFJO debut on April 17 with two consecutive performances for Record Store Day and the release of the 7" vinyl single "The Sensation of Seeing Light".

-The band also released their 20th album, Stay Gold, as CD & double vinyl on June 22.
+The band also released their 20th album, Stay Gold, as CD and double vinyl on June 22.
 In support of the release the band toured with the new quartet lineup in June including dates at the Rochester International Jazz Festival and the Massachusetts Museum of Contemporary Art.
 The band has further plans for touring in September and October 2010 stretching from New Orleans to Louisville to Seattle to LA.

-In early 2011, the group recorded "The Race Riot Suite", about the Tulsa race riot of 1921, at Tulsa's Church Studio.
+In early 2011, the group recorded The Race Riot Suite, about the Tulsa race riot of 1921, at Tulsa's Church Studio.

-2013-present
+2013–present

 In Summer 2013, Brian Haas, Josh Raymer, and Chris Combs began performing as a trio; Haas effectively became the band's bassist, now using a Moog bass keyboard to his left atop the piano.
 During this time, the band reworked material dating back to 1994, and in November 2013 recorded the album Millions: Live in Denver at DazzleJazz in Denver, CO.
-This vinyl only endeavor enjoyed a sold out release for Record Store Day 2014.
+This vinyl-only endeavor enjoyed a sold-out release for Record Store Day 2014.
 The band had a successful American tour in support of this record from March 19 to June 21 of 2014.

-JFJO's second release of 2014 and 26th album "Worker" came out in October 2014 from label Royal Potato Family.
+JFJO's second release of 2014 and 26th album, Worker, came out in October 2014 from label Royal Potato Family.
 It features strong electronic sound influences.
 The band toured to support the album, including a show at the famous Snug Harbor jazz club in New Orleans, Louisiana.